jai-ramkumar/nonprofit-resilience-intelligence-platform/README.md

 current organizational health as a snapshot.
 This platform measures trajectory.

 **Most tools forecast finances.
 This platform forecasts mission impact.**
-Rather than "revenue drops 18%", the output is "1,100 fewer children served by Q3 2027."
+Rather than "revenue drops 18%", the output is "1,100 fewer people served by Q3 2027."

 **Most tools assess individual organizations.
 This platform models ecosystem risk.**